Harvest planning calculator

 Harvest workflow and quick checks

-Daily cut target
+Daily harvest target

-Crew pacing
+Labor pacing

 At the current assumptions, each worker needs to carry about 1.6 hours/day of harvest throughput, based on 2.5 wet lb/hr per worker.